-- o Passport
+- Passport

-- o Driving licence
+- Driving licence

 - Birth certificate

 - Utility bill (from last 3 months)

 - Current vehicle registration document

-- o Bank statement (from last 3 months)
+- Bank statement (from last 3 months)

-- o Rent book (from last 3 months)
+- Rent book (from last 3 months)

-- o Council tax
+- Council tax

 The Data Subject may specify to The Federation of Sacred Heart and St Mary's a specific set of data held by The Federation of Sacred Heart and St Mary's on their subject access request (SAR).
 The Data Subject can request all data held on them.